skills.sh: The Open Directory That Turns AI Agents Into Specialists

 Here is how to start using skills.sh today:

 The feedback loop is immediate.
 Install a skill, run your agent, and observe the difference in output quality.
-The verification-before-completion skill alone can eliminate the most common agent failure mode: claiming work is done when it is not.
+The verification-before-completion skill addresses one of the most common agent failure modes in our experience: claiming work is done when it is not.

 What This Means for Development Teams